British Post-war and contemporary sculptor

-Born in London England, 1933., lives in Hinxworth, Hertfordshire.
-John studied at Hammersmith School of Art 1947-1954 and at the Royal College of Art 1956-1960.
-He was a resident at the Digswell Art Trust 1962-1966.
-He was made Fellow of the Royal British Society of Sculptors in 1982 and was awarded the Otto Beit medal in 1983 for the sculpture ‘Curved neck Grace’.
-Elected the president of the Society in 1986 and in 1997.
+John W. Mills was born in London, England, in 1933. lives in Hinxworth, Hertfordshire.
+John studied at Hammersmith School of Art from 1947-1954 and the Royal College of Art from 1956-1960.
+He was a resident at the Digswell Art Trust from 1962-1966.
+He was a Fellow of the Royal British Society of Sculptors in 1982.
+He was awarded the Otto Beit medal in 1983 for ‘Curved neck Grace sculpture’.
+He was elected the president of the Society in 1986 and 1997.
 In 1993 made the Fellow of the Royal Society of Arts.
+He featured in several exhibitions around the World at major galleries and museums, including the Schaefer Gallery, New York; Piccadilly Gallery, London.

-John W. Mills celebrates over sixty years in International World of Art market.
-His major works known as his three National monuments “Tribute to William Blake” in 1989, Blake house Soho.
-Second the “Blitz” completed 1991 in front of St Paul Cathedral and the monument to the Women of World War II at the Cenotaph in the Whitehall, in 2005.
+He is Britain’s most celebrated sculptor with over seventy years of works around the world.
+His contribution to British Art is his three National monuments, “Tribute to William Blake” in 1989, Blake house Soho.
+“Blitz” was completed in 1991, St Paul Cathedral and the Memorial to the Women of World War in 2005, at the Cenotaph in the Whitehall 2005.

-He is married to Josephine Demarne and works mainly from his studio in Hertfordshire creating his ideas for his next major work of art for clients worldwide.
-He prefers working initially from drawings, later producing a small studio bronze maquette and finally to Life size Bronze.
+He is married to Josephine Demarne and works mainly from his studio in Hertfordshire, creating his ideas for his subsequent major work of art for clients worldwide.
+He comes from the background of a school of art; therefore, he prefers working initially from drawings, later producing a small studio bronze maquette, and finally completing Life-size bronze work.

 1962-1970.
 Principal Lecturer Hertfordshire College of Art and Design